hman1148/high-performanc-group-proj/README.md

 ---

+## Project Layout

+The Scaling Study and GPU implementation analysis can be found in the `ScalingStudy.md` file.
+The description of our implementations is in `implementations.md`.
+Our teamwork report is in `Teamwork.md`.
+Instructions for loading modules, building the project, running the project, etc. can be found below.

 ## Instructions

 After cloning the repo, you will have to create a `data` folder in the root directory of the project.